P. Chenchiah: Rethinking Christianity in India

 Chenchiah spoke against the Western Christian theology and Church practice; inspired by the teachings of Aurobindo Ghose, Teilhard de Chardin, and Master C.V.V, and also basing his thoughts on New Testament, he developed a new interpretation of Christian doctrine.
 He was one of the founders of Christo Samaj of Madras in 1908 with an aim of coordinating the country, the church, and the mission to the supreme purpose of Jesus Christ.
 Its leaders, including V. Chakkarai, S.K.
 George, P.A.
 Thangasami, and others met every year in South India to discuss political, economical, and religious issues.
 The members of this group later came to be known as The Rethinking Group.

 He was instrumental in the formation of Rethinking Christianity Group in India, after the publication of Rethinking Christianity in India, in 1938, as Indian Christian's reply to Church-centered missiology of V.S.
 Azariah and Hendrik Kraemer's The Christian Message in a Non-Christian World, a Barthian theology.
 He led the group of Indian Christians along with G.V.
 Job, Vengal Chakkarai, and formed Rethinking Christianity Group in Madras that argued that Indian Christian community could not ignore the common Hindu heritage, its culture, and traditions.

 In his article Rethinking Christianity in India, Chenchiah countered Kraemer's understanding of religion.
 He believed there are two possible realities at the core of every religion; one, a pivotal personality like Rama, Krishna, Jesus, or Budha; two, the discovery of a truth or principle as the all-inclusive nature of Brahman.
 According to Chenchiah, "A religion grows up around one or both of these realities, providing different means to comprehend the principle and follow and emulate the personality."[sic]
-Though Chenchaih agreed Kraemer's belief that religion is a human creation, both Chenchaih and Kraemer took different approaches to the study of religion; Kraemer on one hand, advocated a missionary's approach - the missionary perceives Christianity as the one means to understand God and studies other religions either out of curiosity or to affirm his conviction of Christianity's superiority - Christian revelation is the only means to understand God, an approach pivotal to the Kraemer's missiology; Chenchaiah on the other hand, being a second generation convert, seems to had grown dissatisfied with what the Church had to offer in response to the Indian context in which he lived and through which he was trying to understand the faith.
+Though Chenchaih agreed Kraemer's belief that religion is a human creation, both Chenchaih and Kraemer took different approaches to the study of religion; Kraemer on one hand, advocated a missionary's approach - the missionary perceives Christianity as the one means to understand God and studies other religions either out of curiosity or to affirm his conviction of Christianity's superiority - Christian revelation is the only means to understand God, an approach pivotal to the Kraemer's missiology; Chenchaiah on the other hand, being a second generation convert, seems to have grown dissatisfied with what the Church had to offer in response to the Indian context in which he lived and through which he was trying to understand the faith.
 He, like other Indian indigenous converts, studied other religions to rediscover the message of Christianity.
-In addition, Chenchiah seems to had interest in comparing religions as systems and then showing what they have in common and where they differ.
+In addition, Chenchiah seems to have had interest in comparing religions as systems and then showing what they have in common and where they differ.